hemanthsoma/project0/README.md

 **Use MongoDB for NoSQL**

 > Meals info Database contains collection of foods with different countries.
-> Python is a programming language linked with MongoDB which helps to access and retrive databases.
+> Python is a programming language linked with MongoDB which helps to access and retrieve databases.

 **Use Required Modules**